 - A statement of interest from you about this position and why you are the best candidate.
 Describe any relevant experience related to this position (Cover letter)

 - One letter of recommendation from a current or recent faculty member (that includes their contact information).
-In addition, we will need the name of a faculty member at your current school who is willing to serve as a point person for NAFSA UN MIG leaders to contact regarding your experience at the UN while you are serving.
+If you are selected, we will need the name of a faculty member at your current school who is willing to serve as a point person for NAFSA UN MIG leadership to contact regarding your experience at the UN.

-- Answer the UN Placement Questionnaire below and include the Questionnaire in your application on a separate page.
+- Answer the UN Placement Questionnaire below and attached the Questionnaire in your application

 ****Questionnaire **Please include your answers to these questions in your application:

 3.What strengths will you bring to the UN placement?

 4. What do you think you will find most challenging?